-Owner Site Visit Occupant YES NO N/A YES NO N/A YES NO N/A 5.8 Ponds, Pits and Lagoons Are there currently, or to the best of your knowledge have there been previously, any pits, ponds or lagoons located on the Property in connection with waste treatment or waste disposal?
-5.9 Stained Soil Is there currently, or to the best of your knowledge has there been previously, any stained soil on the Property?
-5.10 Storage Tanks Are there currently, or to the best of your knowledge have there been previously, any registered or unregistered storage tanks (above or underground) located on the Property?
-5.11 Vent/Fill Pipes and Access Ways Are there currently, or to the best of your knowledge have there been previously, any vent pipes, fill pipes or access ways indicating a fill pipe protruding from the ground on the Property or adjacent to any structure located on the Property?
-5.12 Stained Walls \square Are there currently, or to the best of your knowledge have there been previously, any flooring, drains, or walls located within the facility that are stained by substances other than water or are emitting foul odors?
-5.13 Private Wells If the Property is served by a private well or non-public water system, have Contaminants been identified in the well or system that exceed guidelines applicable to the water system or has the well been designated as Contaminated by any government environmental/health agency?
-5.14 Environmental Liens Does the Owner or Occupancy of the Property have any knowledge of environmental liens or governmental notification relating to past or current violations of environmental laws with respect to the Property or any facility located on the Property?
-5.15 Hazardous Substances Has the Owner or Occupant of the Property been informed of the past or current existence of Hazardous Substances (including but not limited to asbestos, polychlorinated biphenyls (PCBs), radon gas and agricultural chemicals) or environmental violations with respect to the Property or any facility located on the Property?
-5.16 Environmental Site Assessment Does the Owner or Occupant of the Property have any knowledge of any Environmental Site Assessment of the Property or facility that indicated the presence of Hazardous Substances on, or Contamination of, the Property or recommended further assessment of the Property?
+Owner Occupant Site Visit 5.8 Ponds, Pits and Lagoons Are there currently, or to the best of ponds or lagoons located on the Pr disposal? - 5.9 Stained Soil Is there currently, or to the best of you on the Property? □ □ □ □ ur knowledge has there been prev □ □ □ □ □ riously, any stained soil 5.10 Storage Tanks Are there currently, or to the best of your or unregistered storage tanks (above or • 5.11 Vent/Fill Pipes and Access Ways Are there currently, or to the best of pipes, fill pipes or access ways indicatin or adjacent to any structure located on ng a fill pipe proti • 5.12 Stained Walls Are there currently, or to the best of your drains, or walls located within the facility emitting foul odors? - · 5.13 Private Wells If the Property is served by a private we identified in the well or system that exc well been designated as Contaminated ceed guidelines ap pplicable to the w ater system or has the 5.14 Environmental Liens Does the Owner or Occupancy of the Prigovernmental notification relating to parespect to the Property or any facility lo ast or current viol ations of environ 5.15 Hazardous Substances Has the Owner or Occupant of the Prop Hazardous Substances (including but n radon gas and agricultural chemicals) or or any facility located on the Property ot limited to asbor environmental estos, polychlorir nated biphenyls (PCBs), 5.16 Environmental Site Assessment Does the Owner or Occupant of the Pro Assessment of the Property or facility to or Contamination of, the Property or re hat indicated the presence of Haza rdous Substances on,